 Every Wednesday, 6:30am to 10:30am

-The market is a showcase of our region’s amazing produce direct from the farmer.
+Shop fresh, shop local.
+The Farmers’ market is a showcase of our region’s amazing produce.
+Enjoy a morning beside the Pioneer River and buy direct from the farmer.

 Sugar City Rock and Roll Mackay Club Wednesday Night Lessons

 Why not come along and learn to rock ‘n’ roll in a friendly and fun atmosphere with the Sugar City Rock ‘n’ Rollers Mackay Club?
 Previous experience is not required. $8 for members and $10 for non-members after that.
 For further enquiries call 0408 983 911.

 Come and meet your local growers, bakers and makers, chill on the lawn listening to some beautiful tunes and grab some delicious dinner and dessert.

 Come along to the monthly book club and connect with people who enjoy reading and discover new authors.
 This event is for adults aged 18 years and older. | Free entry.